-Library media specialists are required to be updated by the Director annually on current District Telecommunications Plan Policies and Procedures, Copyright information and the Acceptable Use Policy for Employees.
+Library media specialists are required to be updated by the Director annually on current Elec- tronic Communication Policy and AUP Implementation Guidelines District Telecommunications Plan Policies and ProceduresDistrict Telecommunications Plan Policies and Procedure, Copy- right information and the Employee Acceptable Use Policyoyees.
 These documents are available online.
 Santa Rosa County School Board email and District library media specialist meetings will be the primary methods of communication.